u-space/core-api/README.md

 ## Create ormconfig.json
 Same as with the .env file, you can copy the ormconfig.sample.json file from the root folder, and full it with valid data.

-## Copy public.key file
-Copy and paste in the root folder the public.key used to talk with [authentication-api](https://github.com/u-space/authentication-api)

 # Contribute

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: